thirtythreeforty/neolink/README.md

 - `motion`: This adds a motion detection binary sensor to home assistant
 - `reboot`: This adds a reboot button  to home assistant
 - `pt`: This adds a selection of buttons to control the pan and tilt of the camera
+- `battery`: This adds a battery level sensor to home assistant

 ### Pause